andersonDadario/oauthsecurity/README.md

 ![](http://3.bp.blogspot.com/-CnQQ9kjPoVs/UvT_O0m5uqI/AAAAAAAADkE/_Rl_EYv4ACQ/s1600/Screen+Shot+2014-02-05+at+5.15.39+PM.png)

-Now you can re-use leaked authorization code on the actual `redirect_uri` to log in in victim account.
+Now you can re-use leaked authorization code on the actual `redirect_uri` to log in the victim account.

 **Remediation**: flexible `redirect_uri` is a bad practise.
 But if you need it, store redirect_uri for every code you issue and verify it on access_token creation.